erinrwhite/jadeite/_posts/2025-09-28-simple-analytics.md

 One thing that's been missing is being able to have an idea of which pages on my website are getting visits, and what some of the referring sites are.

-After successfully setting up [Webmentions for Jekyll](https://github.com/aarongustafson/jekyll-webmention_io) to capture incoming mentions from other website owners using Aaron Gustafson's plugin (an entirely different post!), I decided to look for an easy way to collect usage data from the site.
+After successfully setting up [Webmentions for Jekyll](https://github.com/aarongustafson/jekyll-webmention_io) to capture incoming mentions from other website creators (an entirely different post!), I decided to look for an easy way to collect usage data from the site.

 ## Measuring use, not users